tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 The system of Base is built with Rust and C. Rust lays a great base for system engineering.
 C is used to power a critical runtime kernel for read path(query) via a high-performance c jit compiler.

 The rationale for C is that Base needs a jit compiler for full performance (it is pity that recently I see some project say its ability to call vcl vectorized functions as "fastest" database...).

-* C is a student-must-learn language.
-* C has a very nice development toolchain support than that of LLVM.
-* C jit compilation is lighting fast, which is on par or much faster than LLVM IR jit compilation (just proven in Base now).
-Neither C++ nor Rust could do this (at least now).
-* C has the best hardware compatibility.
-* C has one of highest performance in high level languages.

 <p/>
 By lowering the contributing bar, Base hopes more people can enjoy to engage in the community.